 1. Download the Animation Kit and unzip it.
-(If you downloaded it a while ago, best to download it again in case it has been updated.)
-This will produce a folder (directory) named animation\kit.
+This will produce a folder (directory) named animation_kit.
 The animations you create will be made in this folder.

 2. Install or update Java.
 You will need to run the stand-alone Jmol application (included in the kit), which requires Java.
 Go to java.com and follow instructions to download and install the current version.
 (Optionally, if you already have Java installed, you can verify the installed version - see instructions under Options below.)